cryptomator/docs/source/security/architecture.rst

 `Unified Vault Format (uvf) <https://github.com/encryption-alliance/unified-vault-format>`_ defines a common vendor-independent standard inspired by and partially based on `Vault Format 8 <https://docs.cryptomator.org/en/latest/misc/vault-format-history/>`_.

-The uvf metadata file ``vault.uvf`` replaces the ``vault.cryptomator`` file.
+Access to a vault starts by reading its general metadata, which is stored in the ``vault.uvf`` file (and as such serves a similar purpose as ``vault.cryptomator`` in vault format 8).
-It is both stored in the vault as file and uploaded to hub.
+The primary copy of this file is stored within Cryptomator Hub.
+For redundancy and interoperability purposes, further copies of this file are created within the vault itself during unlock.
 It can contain many key generations - only the latest generation is used for data encryption.
 The older generations are used to read the older data encrypted with previous generation keys.
 See :ref:`Key Rotation <security/uvf/key-rotation>` for more details.